eberhardt/moodle-block_sitenews/README.md

 moodle-block_sitenews
 =====================

-Display site news in full scale at my startpage.
+Display site news in full scale at the Dashboard.

 Also available in the [Moodle plugins directory](https://moodle.org/plugins/view.php?plugin=block_sitenews).